yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 constraints, e.g., by restricting field lengths.
 In this regard, note that a `subjectAltName` of type `DNS` can be specified using the wildcard notation, meaning that the NDC can be required (`**`) or offered the possibility (`*`) to define the delegated domain name by itself.
-If this is the case, the IdO needs to have a further layer of checks on top of the control rules already provided by the CSR template to fully validate the CSR input.
+If this is the case, the IdO MUST apply application-specific checks on top of the control rules already provided by the CSR template to ensure the requested domain name is legitimate according to its local policy.

 ## Example